Small Apartment Furniture Checklist: Space-Saving Essentials

 Q: How much should I budget for furnishing a small apartment?

 A: Plan $75-150 per square foot for complete furnishing.
 A 400-square-foot studio typically requires $3,000-6,000 for quality furniture, depending on whether you choose budget or premium options.
+Our studio apartment furniture list by budget tier above breaks this down by price range.

 Q: What’s the most important piece for a small apartment furniture checklist?